nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 ## Introduction

 Hot weather is dangerous to health, sometimes resulting in death.
 Heat-related deaths are preventable.
-In this third annual report on heat-related mortality, the Health Department examined data from 2012-2021.
+In this third annual report on heat-related mortality, the NYC Health Department examined data from 2012-2021.

 We track heat-related deaths in three ways: